 III.1.9.1.1 Cost Verification of Resource Offers.

-The incremental energy values of Supply Offers and Demand Response Resources above $1,000/MWh for any Resource other than an External Resource are subject to the following cost verification requirements.
+The incremental energy values of Supply Offers, Demand Reduction Offers, and Baseline Deviation Offers above $1,000/MWh for any Resource other than an External Resource are subject to the following cost verification requirements.
 Unless expressly stated otherwise, cost verification is utilized in all pricing, commitment, dispatch and settlement determinations.
 For purposes of the following requirements, Reference Levels are calculated using the procedures in Section III.A.7.5 for calculating cost-based Reference Levels.

 (a) If the incremental energy value of a Resource’s offer is greater than the incremental energy Reference Level value of the Resource, then the incremental energy value in the offer is replaced with the greater of the Reference Level for incremental energy or $1,000/MWh.